 How do you pick?

-The key is to look at your target market.
+The key is the iOS vs Android debate is to look at your target market.
 Android users are quite different to iPhone and iPad users in terms of their mobile app and mobile device habits.
 You need to work out who you are targeting based on the following elements:

 - The tech ecosystem – Android operates on an open source platform that allows for a lot more modifications and customisations from device manufacturers and end users.
 People with Android smartphones generally like to be able to go in and tinker with settings.
 On the other hand, the iOS ecosystem is completely closed and can only be used on approved devices.
 If you want to provide a mobile app for this ecosystem, you have to follow their rules, but you are getting access to a very loyal user base.